-Beside the actually really cute architecture of the train station area I visited the PRIMARK Store to do some last-minute Travel Shopping.
-For my upcoming 10 Day Trip to Italy (#ItalRail15) I needed a Bikini and found a pink short at the mens department as well.
-Less than 10 pieces always means a successful shopping to me! 😉
+Besides the actually really cute architecture of the train station area, I visited the PRIMARK Store to do some last-minute Travel Shopping.
+For my upcoming 10 Day Trip to Italy (#ItalRail15) I needed a Bikini and found a pink short at the men’s department as well.
+Less than 10 pieces always mean a successful shopping for me! 😉